UDT-ITF/website/source/api/index.md

 > TEI Lite rather than TEI (in general).
 There will be considerable difference in many projects between their
 > original TEI and the TEI Lite version.

-The sections of the Text Fragment Request URL include:
+The sections of the Text Fragment Request URL are:

 | Syntax | Description |
 | ------------------- | ------------ |